 (2) A party may accept an offer under subrule (1) by lodging and serving a notice of acceptance in an approved form within 14 days after receiving the response.

-(3) If a party makes an offer under subrule (1) and the offer is accepted under subrule (2), the Registrar may give judgment against the party in accordance with the party’s admission and offer.
+(3) If a party makes an offer under subrule (1) and the offer is accepted under subrule (2), the registrar may give judgment against the party in accordance with the party’s admission and offer.

-(4) When the Registrar gives judgment under this rule the Registrar may also make an order for costs.
+(4) When the registrar gives judgment under this rule the registrar may also make an order for costs.

 [Rule 29B inserted in Gazette 3 Jun 2008 p.
 2126-7.]